beingEniola/AdventureWorks-Analytics-Hackhaton-2025/README.md

 ```
 <img width="549" height="129" alt="image" src="https://github.com/user-attachments/assets/f880d735-b2d8-4bb7-8370-a7bdead2c608" />

-The query result shows a 54% Decline in Revenue 2014, which is a significant drop
+The result shows a 54% decline in revenue in 2014, which is a significant drop.

-### What Caused this decline?
+### Investigation: Monthly Trend Analysis.
+What Caused this decline?

 To investigate why there is a huge drop I carried a further analysis, I analyzed the monthly trend each year